angelicafarren/Tugas-1/README.md

-# Tugas-1 - Welcome to my GitHub! 👋
+# Tugas 1 - Welcome to my GitHub! 👋
 Hi there 👋

 My name is Angelica Farren Limzinky (NPM 6162201021).